The LEAP ImmunoCalm Diet: A Phase-by-Phase Guide to the Elimination Protocol

 |---|---|

-| Phase 1 (Elimination) | Search for products classified as Low Risk with zero MRT triggers โ these are your safest packaged food options |
+| Phase 1 (Elimination) | Search for products classified as Low Risk with zero MRT triggers.
+These are your safest packaged food options. |

 | Phase 2 (Reintroduction) | Before challenging a new food, search for products containing it to plan meals.
-Check which products have 1โ2 triggers for controlled testing |
+Check which products have 1 to 2 triggers for controlled testing. |

 | Phase 3 (Maintenance) | Use the directory as an ongoing reference when grocery shopping.
-Filter by brand, category, or risk level to find safe options quickly |
+Filter by brand, category, or risk level to find safe options quickly. |

 Finding a Certified LEAP Therapist